smorrrs/Speedrun-Resources/autosplitter_guide.md

 In the best case, scanning for the level name displayed in-game will yield a useable address.

 StarCraft II (Havok engine) is an example of this.
-Enter the level "Liberation Day", scan for "Liberation Day", enter the level "The Devil's Playground", then find addresses whose value changed to "The Devil's Playground":
+Enter the level "Liberation Day" in game, scan for "Liberation Day" in Cheat Engine, enter the level "The Devil's Playground" in game, then find addresses whose value changed to "The Devil's Playground" in Cheat Engine:

 ![ce - enter devils playground](https://user-images.githubusercontent.com/104397629/223781359-9b7e3173-9407-4694-80ad-a3a83986570c.PNG)

 Some games may use a different name in the code than what is displayed in the level select screen though.
+One trick to find these is to know where its game engine stores level files.

 Unity Engine:
 * Scan for String with value "Assets/Scenes/"